Indians in Argentina: History

 The first Indians to arrive in Argentina were Sikhs from the Indian state of Punjab who came to Argentina in the early 20th century to work on a British-built railroad.
 In the 1970s, others came after being barred entry to Canada and the United States, the preferred destinations, along with Britain, for the emigrants.

 Argentina seemed the most promising of South American nations, and so they stayed, eventually concentrating in the north, which reminded them of the scrappy mountains and plains of Punjab.
 Most of the immigrants settled in Rosario de la Frontera.
 This remote northern Argentine town is home to the only Sikh gurdwara in South America.
 Today, there are about 300 Sikhs in Argentina, many of whom run supermarkets and other shops.
 Mixed marriages with Catholic Argentines are common.

 A large number of Indians living in Buenos Aires are businessmen, doctors, financial or business executives, and employees of multinational corporations.
 Most of them have retained their Indian citizenship.

 Many Indo-Caribbeans from places like Guyana, Trinidad and Tobago, and Suriname have also migrated to Argentina.

 Demographics

 Salta is the province that has the largest Indian community, with about 550 immigrants, the first of whom arrived there in 1937.
 Rosario de la Frontera has a population of 70 Hindus originally from India.
 The latter formed a family in the city, increasing their descendants by approximately 250 people, making it the city with the largest Hindu community in Argentina.
 There are also Sikh surnames in Metán, in Orán and in the City of Salta.

 By 2001, it was estimated that there were 1,600 Indians in Argentina.
 Some studies carried out by the University of the Salvador indicated that there were 2,226 Indians throughout the country, of which 25% of them are in Salta.
 The rest is distributed especially between Buenos Aires, Jujuy, Tucumán, Córdoba, among other provinces.
 The majority groups are Sikhs and Hindus.
-By 2013, the International Organization for Migration registered 1,736 Indian immigrants in Argentina, and 100.000 descendants of Indians in Argentina.